core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Examples of links with differing interpretations

-These example links should not be submitted to a Resource Directory because their RFC6690 and Modernized Link Format interpretations differ (expansions assuming that they when obtained from `/device/index`):
+Examples of links with different interpretations from either applying RFC6690 or Modernized Link Format are shown here.
+The example is assumed to be obtained from a </device/index> document.

 * `<sensors>`: The target is `/sensors` in RFC6690 and `/device/sensors` in Modernized Link Format